RT-Thread/rt-thread/documentation/device/adc/adc.md

 ## An Introduction to ADC

-ADC is a hardware device that converts continuously changing analog signals to discrete digital signals such as temperature, pressure, sound, or images signals, etc. Digital signals are easier to be stored, processed, and transmitted.
-This can be achieved by using an analog-to-digital converter device and it is widely used in various platforms.
-According to history, ADC was first used to convert wireless signals to digital signals, for example, television signals, or signals from long-short broadcast stations.
+An ADC (analog-to-digital converter) is a hardware device that converts continuously changing analog signals to discrete digital signals.
+Usually, these analog signals include temperature, pressure, sound, video and many other types of signals.
+Converting them is important, as digital signals are easier to store, process, and transmit.
+This conversion can be achieved by using an ADC device which is commonly integrated in various platforms.
+Historically, ADCs were first used to convert received wireless signals to digital signals, for example, television signals, or signals from long-short broadcast stations.

 ### Conversion Process

 As shown in the figure below, the analog-to-digital conversion generally involves steps of sampling, holding, quantifying, and encoding.
-In actual circuits, some processes are combined, such as sampling and holding, and quantization and encoding are implemented simultaneously in the conversion process.
+In actual circuits, some processes are combined, such as sampling and holding, while quantization and encoding are implemented simultaneously in the conversion process.

 ![ADC Conversion Process](figures/adc-p.png)